AaronHartigan/DudeTruck/README.md

 NOTE: If you edited files that someone else has edited, you will get a merge conflict.
 You need to manually go into each conflicted file, and choose which changes to keep.
 After fixing the conflicts, commit and push again.

+### Automated Builds

+This project uses Travis-ci.
+Travis-ci is automatically run on every commit, and it runs a linter and the entire test suite.
+The current build status can be seen at the top of this README.
+On a failing build, travis-ci automatically sends out an email to whoever is on the mailing list (which is currently set to be the dev team).